OnTheGoSystems/wpml-elasticpress/README.md

 ## Changelog

+### 2.0.5
+- Fix a problem with a missing stemmer when creating an index for Thai content.
+- Update the sync command synopsis to accept the latest elasticpress arguments.

 ### 2.0.4
 - Improve the management of sites indices in Health stats.
 - Cache cluster indices for better performance.